 If you have young children in the home, you may want to keep your medication locked up or stored in a remote location to avoid accidental ingestion.

 Yes, Suboxone strips or films will melt in the heat.
 They should be stored at 77 degrees Fahrenheit, and although you can store your medication in heat as high as 86 degrees, this may increase the chance of the strips overheating or melting.
 Don’t leave your Suboxone film in the car on a hot day, sitting out in the sun, or next to a heater.

 Bicycle Health for Your Online Suboxone Treatment

 Bicycle Health is a telemedicine addiction treatment service.
 Our doctors meet with you remotely/via telehealth and offer a prescription for Suboxone.
 The team can also help you with counseling sessions and many other resources to support recovery.

-With Bicycle Health, you can get treatment from the comfort of home.
-Reach out to use today if you are interested in Suboxone therapy.
+With Bicycle Health, you can get treatment from the comfort of your home.
+Reach out to us today if you are interested in Suboxone therapy.

 - Application Number 022410Orig1s000.
 Center for Drug Evaluation Research. https://www.accessdata.fda.gov/drugsatfda_docs/nda/2010/022410Orig1s000ChemR.pdf.
 October 2008.
 Accessed October 2022.